-There were no requested changes to the meeting agenda.
-Seeing and hearing no objections, the April 13, 2021 agenda was approved by acclamation as presented (voice vote).
+Seeing and hearing no objections, the May 11, 2021 agenda was approved by acclamation as amended (voice vote).

-2. Approval of March 9, 2021 RRTPO TAC Action Meeting Minutes
+2. Approval of April 13, 2021 RRTPO TAC Action Meeting Minutes

-On motion of Barbara K. Smith, seconded by John O'Keeffe, the RRTPO Technical Advisory Committee (TAC) unanimously approved the minutes of the March 9, 2021 meeting by acclamation as presented (voice vote).
+On motion of Sharon Smidler, seconded by John O'Keeffe, the RRTPO Technical Advisory Committee (TAC) unanimously approved the minutes of the April 13, 2021 meeting by acclamation as presented (voice vote).